Political positions of Ron DeSantis: Immigration

 DeSantis was a critic of Obama's immigration policies; he opposed Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parents of Americans (DAPA) and accused Obama of failing to enforce immigration laws.
 DeSantis has sought to ban "sanctuary cities".
 He is a co-sponsor of the Establishing Mandatory Minimums for Illegal Reentry Act of 2015, also known as Kate's Law, which would amend the Immigration and Nationality Act to increase penalties applicable to aliens who unlawfully reenter the United States after being removed.
 DeSantis spoke at ACT! for America, an anti-Muslim advocacy group designated as a hate group by the Southern Poverty Law Center and the Center for American Progress, in 2017.

 After the November 2015 Paris attacks, DeSantis "called for urgent recognition that Islamic extremism is to blame for the Paris attacks and should be seen as an enemy for America".
 He has said, "The enemy is an ideology rooted in militant Islam" and that ISIS must be stopped and its members kept away from America.
 Of U.S. policy toward refugees, DeSantis said, "the prudent policy is to err on the side of protecting the American people".

 DeSantis encouraged Florida sheriffs to cooperate with the federal government on immigration-related issues.
 In June 2019, he signed an anti-"sanctuary city" bill in law; the legislation required law enforcement "to honor U.S. Immigration and Customs Enforcement detainers for undocumented immigrants who are arrested or convicted" of crimes.
 There were no sanctuary cities in Florida before the law's enactment, and immigration advocates called the bill politically motivated.
 Florida became the 12th state to adopt legislation requiring local governments to aid federal immigration-enforcement efforts.
 In June 2020, DeSantis signed a bill requiring government employers and private companies that contract with the government to use E-Verify.
 He had originally called for all employers to be required to use it.

 DeSantis' administration destined $12 million for relocating migrants to other states, and by 2022 he considered busing undocumented immigrants to Joe Biden's home state, Delaware, for almost a year.
 However, on September 7, 2022, he stated that neither Cubans nor Venezuelans would be sent out of the state.
 On September 15, DeSantis sent two charter planes with undocumented immigrants (mostly Venezuelans, at least 50) to Martha's Vineyard, Massachusetts.
 Attorneys representing them declared that they were lied to, being promised jobs and housing.
+The air carrier was paid $615,000 on September 8 for the transport, and received another $980,000 less than two weeks later.
+The destination community was not notified of the refugees' impending arrival and requirements.

+In 2025, DeSantis supported Alligator Alcatraz.